AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_web.md

 - Here are some of the errors we've heard about, and how to fix them:

-	- **Error:** "Failed to create WebGL 2.0 context" **Solution:** Generally this means either your browser does not support WebGL 2.0, or the feature is disabled in its configuration, or your video card driver might be out-dated, or your device has more than one graphic adapter and the wrong one is used by the browser.
-In any case, you can always try other web site to confirm whether WebGL 2.0 works or not on your computer.
+	- **Error:** "Failed to create WebGL 2.0 context" **Solution:** Generally this means either your web browser does not support WebGL 2.0, the feature is disabled in its configuration, your video card driver is out-of-date, or your device has more than one graphic adapter and the wrong one is being used by the web browser.
+In any case, you can always try other web sites to confirm whether WebGL 2.0 works on your computer.

 	- **Error:** "Out of memory"
 		**Solution:** Too much memory was requested by your project.
-This happens much more frequently with 32bit browsers, try a 64bit browser instead.
-Also keep in mind reducing the memory footprint of your project by using texture compression and other techniques always help as well.
+This happens much more frequently with 32-bit browsers, try a 64-bit web browser instead.
+Also keep in mind reducing the memory footprint of your project by using texture compression and other techniques always helps as well.

 -	Have you run into a different problem?
 Let us know about it [on the forum](http://www.autodesk.com/stingray-forums).